 Some Pros and Cons of Foot Tattoos

 Foot tattoos can look very striking: the foot provides a nice flat place for the tattoo to lie.
 They have seen a serious rise in popularity the last couple of years, especially among woman.
-It's easy to see why, a foot tattoo peaking out of a sexy shoe can be very attractive.
+It's easy to see why, a foot tattoo peaking out of a shoe can be very attractive.

 The most popular foot tattoo designs are usually small in nature, such as flowers (especially cherry blossom and lotus flowers), words (and quotes), stars and butterflies.